What is an Acute Care Nurse?

-Job Description: Provide advanced nursing care for patients with acute conditions such as heart attacks, respiratory distress syndrome, or shock.
+Career Description Provide advanced nursing care for patients with acute conditions such as heart attacks, respiratory distress syndrome, or shock.
 May care for pre- and post-operative patients or perform advanced, invasive diagnostic or therapeutic procedures.

-Acute Care Nurse Responsibilities
+Life As an Acute Care Nurse

 - Collaborate with patients to plan for future health care needs or to coordinate transitions and referrals.